Arsalanzabeeb786/Tyre-Helath-Quality-Prediction/README.md

 ## Project Overview

-The primary objective of this project is to enhance vehicle safety by providing a reliable method for identifying tire defects.
+The primary objective of this project is to learn and utilize weights and Biases's different logs and artifacts in keras and tensorflow .
+Also to enhance vehicle safety by providing a reliable method for identifying tire defects.
 Tire-related crashes are a significant concern, and timely detection of defects can prevent accidents and ensure road safety.
 [Click here to try this project in huggingface space](https://arsalanzabeeb-vehicle-tires-health-checkup.hf.space)